keanmeng/Getting-and-Cleaning-Data/README.md

   - Add-in "Activity" and "Subject" labels to complete the labelling for the data set.

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-  - Uses "for" loop to create the Tidy Data set.
+  - Uses "for" loop to create the tidy data set.

 ## Running the script "run_analysis.R"
 1. Download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.